Tabs are a navigation element used in web design that allow users to easily access different areas of a site or different parts of an individual page.

 They’re sort of like tabbed dividers in a filing cabinet – by clicking a tab, users can easily locate a page containing related content.

 An efficient, high-quality website needs an effectively structured navigation and tabs are certainly an option.
-But regardless of whether your use case necessitates including tabs, they are a common navigation tool, often located in both the main navigation (global level) and local navigation (individual page level).
+But regardless of whether your use case necessitates including this navigation type, they are a common navigation tool, often located in both the main navigation (global level) and local navigation (individual page level).

 When To Use Tabs

 Tabs are intuitive due to being a commonly used convention.
-Use tabs to group content, connect related information, and as a tool to save space.
+Use them to group content, connect related information, and as a tool to save space.